-The ever-popular restaurant style chilli chicken can never go wrong; especially with this fail-proof recipe!
+The super-popular restaurant style chilli chicken can never go wrong; especially with this fail-proof recipe!
+This Indo-Chinese style chilli chicken is allegedly the most ordered dish in any Chinese restaurant across India!

 If I am not wrong, chilli chicken will be voted unanimously as most popular chicken dish in India!
-Chilli chicken is sold at all kinds of Chinese food joints in every nook and corner of any Indian city – big or small and it was my best bet while eating out during my childhood.
+Chilli chicken is sold at all kinds of Chinese take-aways in every nook and corner of any Indian city – big or small and it was my best bet while eating out when I was little.

 Making restaurant style chilli chicken at home does not take all the time + effort of the world and still it produces great result every time!
 I am sure that chilli chicken has as many versions as one could ever imagine and every restaurant adds their own twist to it.

 What I have done here to make sure that the chicken cubes remain succulent & moist after cooking is brining it in a solution of cold water and vinegar.
 This brining technique helps tenderize the chicken pieces without any chemical ingestion.

-Do you see the chicken above which looks so absolutely delicious?
-I made this a week ago and now while writing this article, I am again craving for them!
+Now have a look at the chicken pieces in the pictures; aren’t they looking absolutely delicious?
+Tell me honestly!
+I made this chilli chicken a week ago and now while writing this article, I am again craving for them!
 I wish I could savor some of them right now!

 So, if you decide to serve it with rice, you can increase the amount of water a bit to keep a little more sauce at the end.
 Do give this a try and keep visiting my space for more exciting recipes!
 Seeya soon!